 Spread the word about your Instagram channel as far as possible.
 For instance, promote your Instagram account on Facebook by making an announcement on FB with a clickable link to your Instagram page.

 You can also exploit Instagram’s auto-post and cross-promotional tools.
 The cross-promotional tools allow you to instantly post from Instagram to Facebook, Twitter, Tumblr and more, bringing followers together from across your social networks.

 Remember not to cross-promote all your Instagram posts to other social channels or you risk ‘cannibalizing’ your content, negating the need for followers to visit your Instagram channel in the first place.

-20. Add a compelling call to action
+20. How to create a compelling call to action

 Followers may love your Instagram ads, but be sure that all that love actually leads somewhere by using a powerful Instagram call to action.

 While CTAs can be introduced into images or caption copy, the most direct way to increase interaction rates and push followers in a certain direction is to make use of the official CTA buttons that Instagram makes available to enterprise.

 These appear below your post and are ideal for delivering short, punchy CTAs such as ‘Learn More’ and ‘Call Now’ that snare followers’ attention.
 For the best Instagram call to action examples and how to create them, head here.